WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/skins_and_settings.rst

 Settings
 --------

-There are currently only two global .Command settings.
+There is currently only one global .Command settings.

 1. Theme
     .Command ships with a selection of themes that are ready to use out of the box, you can select the theme here.
 By